-Typically the ZADRR is meant to be used by third parties who want to complain about a domain name which infringes on their rights.
+Typically the ZAADRP is meant to be used by third parties who want to complain about a domain name which infringes on their rights.
 For further information about "rights" click here.
-The ZADRR will thus broadly deal with the following cases:
+The ZAADRP will thus broadly deal with the following cases:

 i. where a domain name has been registered by the owner with the intention of selling the domain name;